best places to live in Fort Myers Florida

 What is the best 55+ community in Fort Myers?

-Pelican Preserve is the most complete 55+ community in Fort Myers by amenity depth and community size.
-Shell Point is the right answer for buyers who want a lifecare model with medical facilities on site.
-Heritage Palms and The Forest are good options for buyers who want golf and community without the full Pelican Preserve price tag.
+Pelican Preserve is the most complete 55+ community in Fort Myers by amenity depth and size.
+Shell Point is right for buyers who want a lifecare model.
+Heritage Palms and The Forest are good options at a lower price point.

 Ready to Find Your Neighborhood?